djzinchina/deproj_NILC_cILC/README.md

 ## deproj_NILC_cILC

-codes for NILC/cILC on deprojected simulations.
+This project include codes for NILC/cILC on deprojected simulations.
 We aim to implement component separation methods on the input multifrequency maps whose systematics are filtered by deprojection.
+See [arXiv:2412.20415](https://arxiv.org/abs/2412.20415) for details of the work.

 #### Main scripts